odcoda/symposium/doc/log1.md

   That’s it: dev server for iteration, lint/type/test for checks, build + preview + screenshot when you need to validate the production bundle.
 Add tests and Playwright scenarios as features grow, and we can expand the scripts accordingly.

+### Composer

+Added a real message composer to the Conversations workspace so the user can submit messages into the local store.

+  - Introduced MessageComposer with send button, enter-to-send shortcut, character counter, and disabled state when empty (web/ src/features/conversations/components/MessageComposer.tsx:1 and .module.css:1).
+  - Embedded the composer beneath the message list, wrapped the body to allow scrolling + composer slots, and auto- scroll to the latest message via useEffect (web/src/features/conversations/components/ConversationsView.tsx:1, ConversationsView.module.css:1).
+  - Updated layout spacing and ensured smooth scroll behavior with a sentinel div.
+  - Refreshed tooling output: npm run lint, npm run typecheck, npm run test (pass), npm run build.
+  - Captured a new preview screenshot with Playwright (web/artifacts/preview-composer.png) showing the composer in the UI.

+  Next steps: 1) Wire composer actions into a scheduler/LLM request queue so messages can trigger responses.
+2) Add basic tests around store mutations (appendMessage) and the composer behavior (component test with Testing Library).

+### Personalities bug fix

+Fixed the crash when switching to “Personalities.”
+The issue came from subscribing to Object.values(state.personalities) directly inside Zustand’s selector, which returns a new array on every render and triggered an infinite update loop.
+I now select the dictionary (state.personalities) and memoize the derived array with useMemo, so the selector stays referentially stable (web/src/features/personalities/components/PersonalitiesView.tsx:1).
+Lint/type/test all pass, npm run build succeeds, and artifacts/preview-personalities.png shows the view working.
+You can freely toggle between Conversations and Personalities without the app disappearing.
+Ready to proceed with the next feature whenever you are.

+### Prototype composer

+Composer messages now kick off automated follow-ups: after sending, each active, auto-responding personality is queued for a reply so the scheduler has concrete work items to process.

+  - MessageComposer now grabs the current conversation and personalities from the store.
+When you submit a message it still appends the user message, but it also enqueues request entries—only for personalities that have autoRespond enabled (web/src/ features/conversations/components/MessageComposer.tsx:1).
+  - Lint/type/test/build all green.
+Captured an updated preview at web/artifacts/preview-queue.png (UI unchanged visually;
+  queue runs on the data layer).

+  Next steps: 1) Implement a scheduler effect that consumes scheduler.queue (respecting maxConcurrent/responseDelayMs) and marks in-flight vs. completed.
+2) Stub an OpenRouter client to turn queued jobs into mocked responses until real streaming is ready.

+### OpenRouter Client

+  - Expanded environment config to capture optional attribution headers and documented new vars (web/src/lib/env.ts:1, web/.env.example:1, web/src/types/env.d.ts:1).
+  - Added OpenRouter domain types plus PKCE utilities and storage helpers for managing authorization state (web/src/types/ openrouter.ts:1, web/src/lib/openrouter/pkce.ts:1, web/src/lib/openrouter/storage.ts:1).
+  - Implemented OAuth helpers to build authorization URLs, exchange codes, and refresh tokens, along with a typed fetch client for models and chat responses (web/src/lib/openrouter/auth.ts:1, web/src/lib/openrouter/client.ts:1).
+  - Created a persisted Zustand store for tokens/status and a hook that exposes a ready-to-use OpenRouter client instance (web/ src/stores/openrouter-store.ts:1, web/src/hooks/useOpenRouterClient.ts:1, web/src/types/index.ts:1).

+  Tests: npm run lint; npm run typecheck; npm run test.

+  Next steps: 1) Build UI flows that call createAuthorizationUrl and handle the redirect callback to populate the auth store.
+  2) Integrate the useOpenRouterClient hook with the conversation scheduler to fetch model lists and issue chat completions (mock responses until scheduler is ready).